-What are challenges you see for your broadband plan?
+What challenges do you see for your high-speed Internet plan?

 Mitigation Strategy

 - Identify and assign a project plan manager who is responsible for collecting updates from activity points of contact, including activity status, updates to target completion dates, and associated risks. - Touch base frequently with activity points of contact to obtain buy-in on project plan activities and clarify how the team can work together for execution. - Establish a regular cadence to update the project plan, elevate risks, and propose mitigation strategies to keep activities on track.